serhmarch/ModbusTools/doc/input/server/server.md

 The DataViewItem contains a single data unit to be read/write from the device and has many formats to represent the current data.
 Action provides simulation capabilities (automatic change of device memory values).

+Since v0.4 version `server` application allows to extend logic of your Modbus device simulator using one the most popular programming language - Python.
+All you need to use scripting is installed Python interpreter and `PyQt5` library.

 # Quickstart {#sec_server_quickstart}

 ![](server_view.png)